James-Mart/psibase-node-deployment/SETUP.md

 ### Set the psinode logger config

 The default loggers are probably not sufficient for production use.
+Your needs may vary, consider taking time to study the psinode logging configurations and building the config that makes the most sense for your usecase.

 <details>
-  <summary>Show logger config</summary>
+  <summary>Show example logger configs</summary>

 ```
 [logger.stderr]